S0M3V3RM1N/S0M3V3RM1N/README.md

-# 🕸️ S0M3V3RM1N
+# S0M3V3RM1N

-InfoSec and Infra.
-I'm currently in pursuit of a bachelor's in Cybersecurity while working as a full time Security & Network Specialist.
-Contact me for collaboration, questions, or to have a chat.
+Cybersecurity and Infra.

 *"A jack of all trades is a master of none, but oftentimes better than a master of one."*